contains a record for every POSTCODE in the UK, Channel Islands and the Isle of Man

 W 9 3 X X Royal Mail D A 1 5 P L Royal Mail M K 4 5 1 T E Royal Mail Z Z 9 9 4 L Z ODS POSTCODES for PATIENTS who are Overseas Visitors Z Z 9 9 3 W Z ODS Pseudo POSTCODES

-The Office for National Statistics produce a version of the NHS Postcode Directory that is based on a stable area base to facilitate time series analysis - the 1991-based Frozen Postcode Directory.
+The Office for National Statistics produces a version of the NHS Postcode Directory that is based on a stable area base to facilitate time series analysis - the 1991-based Frozen Postcode Directory.
 This is available from the Office for National Statistics.